OpenMLTD/MLTDTools/README.md

 [Manual](https://github.com/OpenMLTD/MLTDTools/wiki/MillionDance-Manual)

-Output animation data can be played in [MikuMikuMoving](https://sites.google.com/site/mikumikumovingeng/) (MMM) but not [MikuMikuDance](http://www.geocities.jp/higuchuu4/index_e.htm) (MMD) because the number of frames is huge due to technical limitations.
+Output animation data can be played in either [MikuMikuDance](http://www.geocities.jp/higuchuu4/index_e.htm) (MMD) or [MikuMikuMoving](https://sites.google.com/site/mikumikumovingeng/) (MMM).
+But, the number of frames is huge due to technical limitations.
-Animation conversion seems to fail only when you load the output with MMD; maybe I'll investigate this issue some day.
-Also, MMM takes much less time reading such big files.
+MMM is much faster reading motions with large amount of frames. *Don't feed MMD with motions converted in 60 fps.
+It simply hangs for a long time and then crashes.*

 **MLTD Dance Viewer**